 A great way to increase foot traffic to your coffee shop is to encourage your customers to leave five-star reviews.

 To increase reviews, train your staff to always ask customers to leave a review after receiving their order.
 You can also add marketing collateral throughout the shop that emphasizes the importance of reviews to your business.
 Be honest with your customers about how important reviews are to your business and customers will respond.

-Be careful not to offer discounts or incentives for reviews as the FTC has cracked down recently on the misrepresentation and deceptiveness of incentives reviews.
+Be careful not to offer discounts or incentives for reviews as this breaks the rules of many review sites, and it may even be legally questionable.